 Social workers are available to all patients and families of Seattle Cancer Care Alliance (SCCA).
 For more information call (206) 288-1076 or e-mail firstname.lastname@example.org.

-If you are a new patient or prospective new patient, social workers will offer you an overview of the services and resources available to you and your family at SCCA.
-During this time, social workers will discuss social and emotional issues pertaining to illness and treatment, and make suggestions on finding housing, doing fundraising and tapping into available resources.
+If you are a new patient or a prospective new patient, social workers will offer you an overview of the services and resources available to you and your family at SCCA.
+During this time, we will discuss social and emotional issues pertaining to illness and treatment, and make suggestions on finding housing, doing fundraising, and tapping into available resources.
 If your child is getting care at Seattle Children’s, see Social Workers for Children and Teens.

 Advocacy and Referral Coordination

-Whether you are a patient or a family member, you can ask social workers for support in coping with grief and loss, role changes, family dynamics, the challenges of living with a serious, chronic illness, and related emotional needs.
+Whether you are a patient or a family member, you can ask social workers for support in coping with grief and loss, role changes, family dynamics, the challenges of living with a serious, chronic illness, and related emotional issues.
 Crisis intervention is available for patients and families experiencing acute distress related to changes in their medical condition, death and dying, or other stressful life events.
-Social workers also are available for follow-up grief counseling for families who have lost a loved one, and for funeral and end-of-life planning.
+Social workers also are available for follow-up grief counseling for families who have lost a loved one, and for end-of-life and funeral planning.